novastera/llamacpp-rn/README.md

 - Metal support on iOS
 - OpenCL/Vulkan support on Android (in progress)
 - Automatic CPU/GPU detection
-- Chat completion with templates
+- Chat completion with templates (including Jinja template support)
 - Embeddings generation
 - Function/tool calling support
+- RoPE parameters customization
+- YaRN parameters for extended context lengths

 ## What Needs Help

 We welcome contributions, especially in these areas:

+1. **Android GPU Testing**:
+   - Testing on a variety of Android devices with different GPUs
+   - Verifying OpenCL and Vulkan acceleration on real hardware
+   - Performance profiling and optimization for mobile GPUs
+   - Adding automated GPU detection tests

+2. **CI Improvements**:
+   - Adding automated Android GPU tests to CI pipeline
+   - Implementing device-specific testing strategies
+   - Adding performance benchmarks to CI

+3. **Tool Support**:
-1. **Tool Support**: The tool calling functionality needs improvement to better handle complex interactions
+   - Improving tool calling functionality for complex interactions
+   - Better JSON validation and error handling

-2. **Testing**:
+4. **Testing**:
    - Automated testing using the example project
-   - Testing on GPU-enabled Android devices
    - More comprehensive unit tests
+   - Cross-device compatibility tests

+5. **Documentation**:
-3. **Documentation**: Improving examples and usage guides
+   - Improving examples and usage guides
+   - More detailed performance considerations

+6. **Performance**:
-4. **Performance**: Optimizing resource usage on different devices
+   - Optimizing resource usage on different devices
+   - Memory management improvements
+   - Startup time optimization

 If you're interested in helping with any of these areas, please check our [Contributing Guide](./CONTRIBUTING.md).